hyperledger/iroha-2-docs/src/guide/advanced/triggers.md

 where the `TriggerId` is a simple wrapper around a single `Name`, i.e. string with no white-space and no reserved characters (`@`, `#`).
 In the future, we shall add scoped triggers, and the Id will be expanded to be either a global trigger, or a trigger with a domain name.
 This is what determines the scope of the trigger.

 `Metadata` is the same kind of `Metadata` that can be attached to accounts, domains, assets and even transactions.
-In the future, such `Metadata` would also be possible to use as a persistent key-value store unique to the trigger, alongside `KeyValue` assets.

 An `Action` is the heart of the trigger.